 Frequently Asked Questions (FAQs)

-Resistance bands are a suitable alternative to weights.
-They help you build strength, mobility, and mass.
-Research has also shown that elasticity bands provide similar strength gains in the upper and lower body than weight training.
-However, if you want to build lots of muscles, you need to incorporate some heavyweight dumbbells, barbells, and machine exercises into your workout regime.
+Resistance bands are a good alternative to weights.
+They help build strength, mobility, and mass.
+You can gain decent muscle, but if you want to build lots of mass, you need to incorporate some heavyweight dumbbell, barbell, and machine exercises into your workout routine.